 Our exosome technologies involve a relatively new therapeutic approach which will face both clinical and regulatory challenges.
 To date, and to the best of our knowledge, no products based on exosomes have been approved in the United States or the European Union.
 It is therefore difficult to accurately predict the developmental challenges we may face for our exosome technologies as they proceed through preclinical studies and clinical trials.
 In addition, because we have only conducted preclinical studies with our exosome technologies, we have not yet been able to assess their safety in humans, and there may be short-term or long-term effects from treatment with our exosomes that we cannot predict at this time.
 Also, animal models for the indications we may explore may not exist or may be difficult to obtain for our preclinical studies.
-As a result of these factors, we are unable to predict the time and cost of development of our exosome technologies and we cannot predict whether the application of our exosome technologies, or any similar or competitive exosome technologies, will result in regulatory approval of any products.
+As a result of these factors, we are unable to predict the time and cost of development of our exosome technologies, will result in regulatory approval of any products.
 There can be no assurance that any development problems we experience in the future related to our exosomes or any of our research programs will not cause significant delays or unanticipated costs, or that such development problems can be solved.
 We may also decide to discontinue exosome development programs if we believe that there is excessive competition in a disease target.
 Any of these factors may prevent us from completing our preclinical studies or any clinical trials that we may initiate or commercializing any product candidates we may develop on a timely or profitable basis, if at all.